Canmor115/data-projects/README.md

 # data-projects
-From raw data to insight — analysis, mining and visualization projects
+From raw data to insight: analysis, mining and visualization projects